Michigan family of 5 killed in wrong-way crash in Kentucky

 “I thought I was seeing something, honestly,” DeGraaf said.
 “He was in the center lane.
 I was in the center lane.
 I had to merge out of the way at the last second to get to the right lane.
 I mean, he was flying.
 Absolutely flying.”

-A coroner’s statement identified the family members as Issam Abbas, 42; Rima Abbas, 38; Ali Abbas, 41; Isabella Abbas, 13, and Giselle Abbas, 7.
+A coroner’s statement identified the family members as Issam Abbas, 42 and Rima Abbas, 38, along with their children, a boy Ali Abbas, 14; and girls Isabella Abbas, 13, and Giselle Abbas, 7.

 According to the Islamic Center of America of Dearborn, Michigan, funeral services for the family are set for Tuesday at the center.